-This week at rugbystuff.com, we have a guest blogger.
+This week at Rugbystuff.com, we have a guest blogger.
 Jon Reid from Panthera Performance is here to talk a bit of sense about Strength & Conditioning for rugby.
-With pre-season in full swing there is no better time to heed some advice about what you are doing in the gym and how it applies to the rugby field.
-Over to Jon......
+Whether you're going through pre-season, or coming back after injury, there is no better time to heed some advice about what you are doing in the gym and how it applies to the rugby field.
+Over to Jon...

 What’s the problem with poor movement?

 Lift with poor mechanics and you won’t strengthen anything, you may even grind your joints into an eventual halt.

 Run sprint drills without paying attention to your mechanics and you’ll embed inefficient movement – you’ll become better at sprinting badly.

 Your body is hardwiring every move you make, best hardwire performance enhancing movement.

 Your training should improve you, not solidify bad movement habits.

 Consider these two scenarios:

 Scenario 1: you need to change direction quickly to make a tackle, you change direction and leap into the tackle.